 If your roommate moves out, a written notice needs to be submitted to WrightDavis Property Management.
 Remember that adult tenants are jointly and singularly liable to ensure that the full rent is paid.
 You must have written permission from WrightDavis Property Management to substitute a roommate.
 It is not the responsibility of WrightDavis Property Management to arbitrate or mediate problems with multiple tenant situations.

 If you want to add someone to the lease, the individual must complete a rental application and be successfully screened before moving into the property.
 There is an application fee of $50 per adult, and a lease amendment fee of $200 for coordinating and administratively amending the lease to add a roommate.

 Security deposits are collected as “security” for the property.
 Reimbursements to departing roommates are handled by the remaining tenants.
 No portion of the security deposit will be refunded individually by WrightDavis Property Management.
 All security deposits will be dispersed only at the end of the tenancy.

 Yes, if resident damage or neglect causes the maintenance problem, you will be charged for it.
 Also, you can be billed for a service call if you miss a scheduled appointment with one of our maintenance contractors.
-For your protection, we perform a walk-thru inspection with you on move-in day, and provide you with a signed comprehensive move-in checklist that documents any existing discrepancies in the home.
+For your protection, we perform a walk-thru inspection before you move in, as well as provide you with a comprehensive move-in checklist that documents any existing discrepancies in the home to keep on file.